A coproduct structure on the formal affine Demazure algebra: Presentation in terms of generators and relations

-Here $w_0^{\al_1,\al_2}$ is defined in Example~\ref{ranktwo_theo}.
-These relations together with the ring law in $\sS$ and the fact that the $\Del_i$ are $R$-linear form a complete set of relations in the twisted formal group algebra $\QW$ (resp. the formal affine Demazure algebra $\DcF$). \end{theo} \begin{proof} The third relation follows from \eqref{ranktwocommute_eq}.
-The first two relations follow from \cite[Theorem 5.14]{HMSZ}.
-The presentation of the twisted formal group algebra $\QW$ follows from Theorem 5.14, loc. cit.
-The presentation of the formal affine Demazure algebra~$\DcF$ follows similarly, because of the fact that $\eta^{\al_i,\al_j}_w\in \sS$. \end{proof}

-\begin{cor} If $\tor$ is regular in $R$ and $\sS$ is $\RS$-regular, then for any sequence $I$, we can write $\Del_I=\sum_{v\in W}a_{I,I_v} X_{I_v}$ for some $a_{I,I_v}\in S$ such that: \begin{enumerate}[ (1)] \item If $I$ is a reduced decomposition of $w\in W$, then $a_{I,I_v}=0$ unless $v\le w$, and $a_{I,I_w}=1$. \item If $I$ is not reduced, then $a_{I,I_v}=0$ for all $v$ such that $\ell(v)\ge |I|$. \end{enumerate} and this decomposition is unique. \end{cor} \begin{proof} Uniqueness holds because the $(\Del_{I_w})_{w\in W}$ are linearly independent since they are linearly independent over $\qQ$, and the map $\sS\to \qQ$ is injective. \eqref{reducedcase_item} holds by Theorem \ref{decompdifference_theo} with $I'=I_w$.
+\begin{lem} If $\sS$ is $\RS$-regular, then for any sequence $I$, we can write $\Del_I=\sum_{v\in W}a_{I,I_v} X_{I_v}$ for some $a_{I,I_v}\in S$ such that: \begin{enumerate}[ (1)] \item If $I$ is a reduced decomposition of $w\in W$, then $a_{I,I_v}=0$ unless $v\le w$, and $a_{I,I_w}=1$. \item If $I$ is not reduced, then $a_{I,I_v}=0$ for all $v$ such that $\ell(v)\ge |I|$. \end{enumerate} and this decomposition is unique. \end{lem} \begin{proof} Uniqueness holds because the $(\Del_{I_w})_{w\in W}$ are linearly independent since they are linearly independent over $\qQ$, and the map $\sS\to \qQ$ is injective. \eqref{reducedcase_item} holds by Lemma~\ref{decompdifference_lem} with $I'=I_w$.
 If $I$ is not reduced, then we proceed by induction on its length, which is at least $2$.
 We write $I$ as $(i)\cup I'$.
-If $I'$ is not reduced we are done by induction and applying identity \eqref{delqcomm_eq} to move coefficients to the left of $\Del_i$.
+If $I'$ is not reduced we are done by induction and applying identity \eqref{Qcommute_eq} to move coefficients to the left of $\Del_i$.
 If $I'$ is a reduced sequence of $w'\in W$, then

 By induction, the third term is irrelevant.
 Since $(i)\cup I_{w'}$ is not reduced, there is a reduced sequence $I''$ of $w'$ with first term $i$ by the exchange property \cite[Ch.
 IV, \S 1, no 5, Prop.
 4]{Bo68}.
 Using part \eqref{reducedcase_item}, and identity \eqref{square_eq}, $\Del_i \Del_{I_{w'}}$ also decomposes as a linear combination of $\Del_{I_v}$ with $v$ of length at most $\ell(I_{w'})=|I'|$ and we are done. \end{proof}